BarbeRousseLibre/hermessenger/docs/HOW-TO-USE-IT.md

 ```

 Now once the send e-mail button will be hit by the user, main.php will do the entry point with the source code into ' vendor/* '.

+## Permissions & ownership

+WIP.

+This is not a course about UNIX permissions and ownership.

+These below are the notable files that needs tweaking for now:

+- bin/send_mail_in_queue.php - Needs to allow execution for the user *or* the group executing this, which could be another user than the one running the web server, but in this case at least the group should be allowed to do so.
+As dhe directory ' bin/ ' should aswell get execution to allow to be opened by the user or groups.

+- var/ - Needs to allow read & write for the user *or* group using this, being the web server no matter what.
+As the directory should allow read, write & execution for this to works (writting mail's file, moving and renaming them, etc).